Killing of Trayvon Martin: Witness accounts

 Recordings of eight calls to the police made on the night of the shooting were released by the Sanford police on March 17, 2012.

 The only eyewitness to the end of the confrontation stated that Martin was on top of Zimmerman and punching him, while Zimmerman was yelling for help.
-This witness, who identified himself as "John", stated that "the guy on the bottom, who had a red sweater on, was yelling to me, 'Help!
+This witness, who identified himself as "John", stated that "The guy on the bottom, who had a red sweater on, was yelling to me, 'Help!
 Help!' and I told him to stop, and I was calling 911".
-He went on to say that when he got upstairs and looked down, "the guy who was on the top beating up the other guy, was the one laying in the grass, and I believe he was dead at that point."
+He went on to say that when he got upstairs and looked down, "The guy who was on the top beating up the other guy, was the one laying in the grass, and I believe he was dead at that point."

 A 13-year-old boy walking his dog saw a man on the ground shortly before the shooting and identified him as wearing red.
-His mother later disputed the testimony and claimed that the police pressured him into choosing the color that the man was wearing and that her son could not see any details in the dark.
-She also stated that the police waited five days before requesting to even question her son and said that the lead homicide investigator told her that he did not believe the shooting was self-defense.
+His mother later disputed the testimony.
+She claimed that police pressured him into choosing the color that the man was wearing and that her son could not see any details in the dark.
+She also stated that police waited five days before requesting to question her son and said that the lead homicide investigator told her that he did not believe the shooting was self-defense.

-Mary Cutcher and her roommate, Selma Mora Lamilla, appeared on AC 360, and Cutcher stated that she believes that "there was no punching, no hitting going on at the time, no wrestling" just prior to the shooting but admitted that she neither saw the shooting nor the preceding altercation.
+Mary Cutcher and her roommate, Selma Mora Lamilla, appeared on AC 360, and Cutcher stated that she believes that "There was no punching, no hitting going on at the time, no wrestling" just prior to the shooting but admitted that she neither saw the shooting nor the preceding altercation.
 Cutcher and her roommate heard the pair in their backyard and a "very young voice" whining, with no sounds of a fight.
 They heard a gunshot; the crying stopped immediately, and they saw Zimmerman on his knees straddling Martin on the ground.
 Mary Cutcher phoned police after the fatal shooting and said the black man was standing over another man, although Trayvon Martin was already dead.
 According to the Orlando Sentinel article, "Police spokesman Sgt.
 Dave Morgenstern [on March 15] issued a statement disputing Cutcher's version of events, calling her statements to WFTV 'inconsistent with her sworn testimony to police'".
 However, Cutcher and her roommate maintain that their account of the incident to the police did not agree with Zimmerman's, and they demanded the police issue a retraction.